 - 1. Cheating (see cheating policies and consequences) - 2.
 Outright disobedience or disrespect to authority (all staff and faculty) - 3.
 Swearing/Cursing/Using derogatory terms or slang words to put other person(s) down - 4.
 Damaging school property in any form/way - 5.
 Lying to teacher or staff member - 6.
 Stealing - 7.
 Fighting/Bullying/Injuring another student or teachers, verbally, physically, and/or written form during or after school hours (including online) - 8.
-Smoking, vaping, chewing betel nut or tobacco - 9.
-Possession of drugs or alcohol - 10.
-Possession of a weapon [knife, gun (including BB gun), box cutter, etc...] - 11.
+Smoking, vaping, chewing betel nut or tobacco (including possession of these items or paraphernalia) - 9.
+Possession and/or use of drugs or alcohol - 10.
+Possession of a weapon [knife, gun (including BB gun), box cutter, and others as deemed as such by the administration] - 11.
 Inappropriate behavior/language (written or verbal including online) - 12.
-Others deemed appropriate by the administration

-If a student commits any of the major infractions listed, parents will be notified.
+Others deemed appropriate by the administration - If a student commits any of the major infractions listed, parents will be notified.